Frames, their relatives and reproducing kernel Hilbert spaces

-Although frames are convenient objects to work with, there exists a large reservoir of interesting systems that are complete and do not satisfy both frame conditions.
-Therefore, semi-frames \cite{jpaxxl09,jpaxxl12} and reproducing pairs \cite{ansptr15,spexxl14,spexxl16} have been introduced.
-An upper (resp. lower) semi-frame is a complete system that only satisfies the upper (resp. lower) frame inequality.
-A reproducing pair is a pair of mappings that generates a bounded and boundedly invertible analysis/synthesis process without assuming any frame inequality.
+Frames have proven to be a viable tool in many different fields such as signal processing \cite{nsdgt10} acoustics \cite{framepsycho16} or mathematical physics \cite{alanga00,xxlbayasg11}.
+It is however not always possible to satisfy both inequalities, which is why new concepts like semi-frames \cite{jpaxxl09,jpaxxl12} and reproducing pairs \cite{ansptr15,spexxl14,spexxl16} were introduced recently.
+An upper (resp. lower) semi-frame is a complete system that only satisfies the upper (resp. lower) frame inequality in \eqref{intro-frame}.
+A reproducing pair is a pair of mappings $(\Psi,\Phi)$ that generates a bounded and boundedly invertible analysis/synthesis process, i.e.,